Testosterone for Older Men

 Peter ForsterBipolar Treatment, Physical Conditions and Health

 Lithium may be effective as a mood stabilizer, but questions often come up about its safety, particularly with regard to kidney or renal effects.
-A recent very large study published in November 2015 in JAMA Psychiatry looked at a huge dataset from Denmark in order to provide the best information we have now about these risks.
-The study consisted of records …
+A very large study published in November 2015 in JAMA Psychiatry looked at a huge dataset from Denmark in order to provide us with information about these risks.
+The study consisted of records from 1.5 million …

 Natural Isn’t Necessarily Safe